 and wasting.
 The type of SMA (I, II, or III) is determined by the

 age of onset and the severity of symptoms.
-Type I is typically
+This neuromuscular

-This neuromuscular disease is the second most common lethal
+disease is the second most common lethal autosomal recessive

-The first steps in diagnosis of a neuromuscular disease are usually
+The first step in the diagnosis of a neuromuscular disease are

-an in-office physical examination with questions centered around
+usually an in-office physical examination with questions centered

-family history, and simple blood tests that can indicate whether
+around family history, with some simple blood tests that can

-there are deletions or mutations of the SMN1 gene.
-Other diagnostic
+indicate whether there are deletions or mutations of the SMN1 gene.

 oligonucleotide (ASO) that increases the expression of a functional

-drooling.
-And then physical therapy, occupational therapy, and
+Physical therapy, occupational therapy, and rehabilitation may help